Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 ## 3 levers that affect power

-1) $$ \alpha $$: To increase power, we can increase our $$ \alpha $$, but again there is a trade-off between making a Type I error (false positive) and a Type II error (false negative).
+1) $$ \alpha $$: To increase power, we can increase $$ \alpha $$, but again there is a trade-off between making a Type I error (false positive) and a Type II error (false negative).

 2) $$ n $$: You can increase the sample size.
-Both the Null and Alternative distributions will become narrower in shape, leading to less overlap between the 2 distributions.
+Both the Null and Alternative distributions in the above diagram will become narrower in shape, leading to less overlap between the 2 distributions.

-3) $$ \delta $$: If the beliefed true parameter is further away from the null hypothesis value, there will again be less overlap between the 2 distributions and power increases.
+3) $$ \Delta $$: If the believed true parameter is further away from 0, the area to the left of the alternative distribution decreases, and as a result power increases.

-### Practically how do we pick what value of $$\delta$$ to use for the alternative hypothesis in the calculation of power?
+### Practically, how do we pick what value of $$\Delta$$ to use for the alternative hypothesis in the calculation of power?

-This corresponds to placing $$ \delta$$ in the diagram Given a significance level α, we are typically interested in determining the sample size required to achieve a desired statistical power.
+We have omitted the discussion of what $$\Delta_{H_A}$$ is thus far.
+Given a significance level α, we are typically interested in determining the sample size required to achieve a desired statistical power.
 However, the specific value of the alternative hypothesis, which is needed in our power calculation, is unknown.

-A common choice to plug in is the **minimum detectable effect (MDE)**.
-This is the minimum effect size 𝛿 that would be considered meaningful for the business problem at hand.In using this value for delta, we’ve assured ourselves that the calculated sample size is big enough to detect the smallest effect we care about (as well as anything bigger).
+A common choice is to plug in the **minimum detectable effect (MDE)**.
+This is the minimum effect size $$\Delta$$ that would be considered meaningful for the business problem on hand.
+By using this value for $$\Delta_{H_A}$$ , we’ve assured ourselves that the calculated sample size is big enough to detect the smallest effect we care about (as well as anything bigger).